 For the nostalgic gamer: Sega Genesis Mini

 If you’re looking for some throwback fun this holiday season, look no further than the Sega Genesis Mini, the most recent release from the pioneering system manufacturer.
 Elegant yet retro in its appearance, this console comes with two wired controllers with sleek, updated construction and a TV hookup that allows you to simply plug in and start playing.
 In short, the Genesis Mini will transport you back to the golden days of 16-bit gaming.

 Its built-in 42-game library features classics like “Tetris,” “Ecco the Dolphin,” and “Sonic the Hedgehog”.
 Think of this system as your own personal arcade.

 Due to high demand (which will only get higher as the holiday season ramps up), many consoles are currently sold out at the moment.
 Those hoping to buy one of these systems anytime soon should continue to check in with retailers in case orders reopen.
 NowInStock, an online retailer monitor, is regularly updating users on Ps5, Xbox, and Nintendo Switch restocks, but be wary of marketplaces like eBay—sellers often dramatically overcharge for in-demand items.

 No matter what kind of gamer you’re shopping for this holiday season, their gaming will only be as strong as their internet connection.
 If you or your gift recipient are avid online gamers and want to avoid interruptions, glitches, and lags, make sure you have a strong Wi-Fi connection (and consider fiber options).
 Once you’re confident in your home’s internet setup, you can kick back and enjoy hours…and hours of gaming fun.

-*Note: Prices, of course, may have changed and are subject to change.
 Product features may have changed and are subject to change.
 A subscription and additional fee may be required to access some games.